Virginia Range Fertility Control

 Volunteers are trained through a PZP certification class offered by the Science and Conservation Center.
 Training involves learning to identify, dart, and document wild horses, so herd members are tracked each season.
 On the range, volunteers team up in darter/documenter teams to gather data and vaccinate mares.
 Once a mare is darted, the dart is retrieved, data is entered, and that mare will not become pregnant for the next year.
 After a mare is darted three times, she is vaccinated for a lifetime.

-Our darting team consists of 15 volunteers who also represent local coalition partners Virginia Range Wildlife Protection Association, Wild Horse Connection, and Wild Horse Preservation League.
+Our darting team consists of dozens of volunteers who also represent local coalition partners Virginia Range Wildlife Protection Association, Wild Horse Connection, and Wild Horse Preservation League.

 Get involved!